Bartosz7/AML-2024L-Offer-Acceptance-Prediction/README.md

 # AML-2024L-Offer-Acceptance-Prediction

+---
+**NOTE**

+In our codebase we are indexing the variables from 0.

+---

 ### Evaluation
 The effectiveness of the prediction is assessed as follows:
 - For each designated customer who actually took advantage of the offer, the company will pay you $€10$.